telerik/ajax-docs/visual-stylebuilder/basic-usage.md

 1. A list with the controls in the suite.
 The checkboxes can be used to select the controls for which you wish to create a custom skin.

-	>note Once the list is chosen it cannot be modified at a later stage to include or exclude controls.
+	>tip Once the list is chosen it cannot be modified at a later stage to include or exclude controls.

 	>tip The "Select all controls" option can be used to choose all controls.

-	>note If a chosen control uses other Telerik controls internally they will be present in the list in the next steps even if they have not been checkedexplicitly at this point.
+	>tip If a chosen control uses other Telerik controls internally they will be present in the list in the next steps even if they have not been checkedexplicitly at this point.